fordc5/PrisonersDilemmaCSWorkshop/README.md

 ### Resources

-i) Check out this[link to another simpler tutorial](githublink) if you'd like more practice with the fundamentals.
+i) Check out this [link to another simpler tutorial](githublink) if you'd like more practice with the fundamentals.

 ii) Git resources:
 Git tutorial: https://try.github.io/levels/1/challenges/1